alioshasemionov/documentation/partners.md

     })
   ```

-## Get a contract by a hash
+## Getting contract’s properties by its hash

-To get the contract by the hash you have to make a request with following options:
+To get a contract’s properties by its hash, send a request with the following options:

 * **URL**